There is someone lies dead in the bushes,

 his flock felt under

-unearthly prosecution.
+unearthly persecution.

 incurred the visits